U.S. military-run slot machines earn $100 million a year from service members overseas

 Often, by the time gambling addiction is discovered, it might be too late.

-Aaron Walsh, an Army Apache pilot, lost $20,000 to the Army's slot machines in South Korea, resigned to avoid a court-marshal and ultimately committed suicide.
+Aaron Walsh, an Army Apache pilot, lost $20,000 to the Army's slot machines in South Korea, resigned to avoid a court martial and ultimately committed suicide.

 "I'm angry.
 That was a life lost needlessly due to the military's failure to take problem gambling seriously, and there are more of those stories," Whyte said.